gwright44/Resume-Wright/docs/index.md

 ---
 layout: cv
-title: Brigham Young's Resume
+title: Gavin Wright's Resume
 ---
-# Brigham Young
+# Gavin Wright
-The second prophet of The Church of Jesus Christ of Latter-day Saints.
+Currently going to BYU-Idaho for a Bachelor's in Analytics

 <div id="webaddress">
 <a href="datascience@byui.edu">datascience@byui.edu</a>